 To learn more about how vapour barriers work, click below to watch a video tutorial.

 An important consideration is that you need insulation everywhere in order to create a proper thermal barrier and reduce condensation.
-Traditionally, and air sealing people think of insulating their attics, but walls and foundation must also have a level of insulation.
+Traditionally, air sealing might seem to be about insulating attics, but walls and foundation must also have a level of insulation.
 For many basements, this poses an interesting challenge.
 Concrete is porous, and so unfinished concrete floors are more likely to allow moisture to seep inside and cause damage.
 What’s more, concrete tends to get colder than some other flooring options, like carpet.
 Proper moisture control for concrete flooring is essential to ensure the overall integrity of your building envelope.

 The Role of Ventilation

 A highly insulated, properly sealed building envelope is thus essential to moisture control, but problems occur when that sealing becomes too thorough.
 Without sufficient natural ventilation (aka “drafts”) indoor humidity can rise to the point where it triggers condensation.
 Few people know this, but air conditioning was originally developed as a method of dehumidification, and it can act in this role in your home.
-AC is actually the most effective method of reducing indoor humidity levels during summer.
+AC is actually the most effective method of reducing indoor humidity levels during summer, not a dehumidifier.